ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 1
 ```
 Name: Protective Shell
-Cost: 3 points
+Cost: 5 points
 Description:
 Your AC may not fall below 16.
+You are unable to wear armor unless it is specifically crafted for your stature, costing three times the standard gold cost in addition to any other modifiers from size.
 ```
 2
 ```